-It is rare for hyenas to take on lions simply because lions are so much bigger (almost four times larger than hyenas,) and there is a real threat of life-ending injury to the hyena.
-Even the aggressive spotted hyena species – a species known for being active and aggressive hunters have a healthy amount of respect for the lion as the “King of the Savannah.”
+It is rare for hyenas to take on lions simply because lions are so much more extensive (almost four times larger than hyenas,) and there is a real threat of life-ending injury to the hyena.
+Even the aggressive spotted hyena species – known for being active and aggressive hunters, have a healthy respect for the lion as the “King of the Savannah.”

 Why Would a Hyena Take on a Lion?

-Hyenas are exceptionally intelligent, and a hyena or hyena clan will attack a lion only when there is a good chance of a kill and little chance of injury.
+Hyenas are exceptionally intelligent, and a hyena or hyena clan will attack a lion only when there is a good chance of a kill and little injury.
 For example –

 - A hyena clan will attack a solitary lion because there is less chance of injury from the pride.